metaDAOproject/futarchy-indexer/README.md

 - a postgres database
 - a hasura instance which exposes a real-time GraphQL read-only API over the postgres data

+Since this is just a generic means to cache on-chain data into Postgres then expose a real-time GraphQL API over this data, it could be used for more than just candlestick indexing, but we'll begin with that use-case.

 # Contributors

 After cloning run `pnpm install` in the project directory